Adversarial attacks on neural networks through canonical Riemannian foliations: A local method

 \begin{rem} The KKT optimality conditions lead to two valid and yet very different solutions: $\hat{v}$ and $-\hat{v}$.
 To choose between the two, we select the solution decreasing the probability of the original class the most, meaning that we select the attack vector $v\in\set{\hat{v},-\hat{v}}$ satisfying:

 With this choice, we increase the probability of fooling the network on this point. \end{rem}

-This first method is very local and does not take into account the curvature of the data.
-Hence, in regions of $\X$ where this curvature is high, we cannot rely on this method anymore.
+This first method is local and does not take into account the curvature of the data.
+Hence, we propose a new method to improve the performances, especially in regions of $\X$ where this curvature is high.